Application Dates

 Do you accept adaptations and translations?

 Yes.
-We accept adaptations and translations, provided that the rights to any material not in the public domain are granted in writing and that a copy of this permission is shared with our offices.
-Please email a copy of this permission directly to litoffice@theoneill.org after submitting your script.
+We accept adaptations and translations, provided that the rights to any material not in the public domain are granted in writing and that a copy of this permission is provided.
+The NPC application will prompt you to upload proof of permission directly.

 Does my play need to be formatted in any specific way?